Williamite War in Ireland: 1690: the Boyne and Limerick

 In April 1690, an additional 6,000 French regulars arrived, in exchange for a roughly equivalent number of Irish troops under Mountcashel, who were sent to France.
 To retain as much territory as possible, the Jacobites held a line along the River Boyne, first destroying or removing crops and livestock to the north.
 This reduced the local population to utter misery; a French official recorded his horror at seeing people "eating grass like horses", or their corpses littering the roads.
 It took over fifty years for the area around Drogheda to recover from this devastation.

 Faced by demands from his English government that he resolve the position in Ireland before taking the offensive in Flanders, William committed the majority of his available forces there and took personal command of the campaign.
 On 14 June 1690, 300 ships arrived in Belfast Lough carrying nearly 31,000 men, a combination of Dutch, English and Danish regiments.
 Parliament backed him with increased funding and the issues faced by Schomberg were remedied, transportation costs alone rising from £15,000 in 1689 to over £100,000 in 1690.

 The Jacobites established defensive positions at Oldbridge, outside Drogheda on the south bank of the Boyne.
 In the Battle of the Boyne on 1 July, William crossed the river in several places, forcing them to retreat.
 The result itself was not decisive, with fewer than 2,000 dead on both sides, including Schomberg, but demoralised and weakened by desertion, the Jacobite army retreated to Limerick.
 This allowed William to enter Dublin unopposed.
+On top of this, James, believing the war was lost, escaped to France from Kinsale, never again to return to any of his former kingdoms.